wlsf82/protractor-and-webrtc/README.md

 In this code lab you learned:

-- How to configure protractor for running end-to-end tests on WebRTC applications
+- How to configure Protractor for running end-to-end tests on WebRTC applications
 - How to create basic end-to-end automated tests (high and low level)
 - How to use Page Objets for better organizing tests
 - How to create automated tests where two browsers interact with each other